Timinator2000/techio-algo-x/14 - your turn/02 - agent x mission 2.md

 After all mappings are complete, both letter-mapping requirements above are true, but during the process of placing tiles on the gameboard, each letter requirement could be covered many times.
 To find a proper solution, all the _colorings_ across every _covering_ must be consistent.

 Remember, the Algorithm X matrix is binary data.
 Requirements that can be covered many times do not fit into the binary mold.
 In the multiplicity section of this playground, we discussed a strategy for requirements that must be covered a certain number of times.
-Now, we have have a new category of requirements that can be covered an arbitrary number of times and the way they are covered (the color applied to the requirement) must be consistent.
+Now, we have a new category of requirements that can be covered an arbitrary number of times and the way they are covered (the color applied to the requirement) must be consistent.

 # Tiles on a Gameboard